Roboy/autonomous_driving_src/README.md

 ### sick_scan
 [Sick Scan](http://wiki.ros.org/sick_scan) is the ROS-package provided by the manufacturer of the LiDAR.
+Before launching the according file, it is required to set the LIDAR IP adress accordingly (i.e. 192.168.1.42).
 ```
 roslaunch sick_scan sick_lms_1xx.launch -use_binary_protocol
 ```

-It is required to set the LIDAR IP adress accordingly (i.e. 192.168.1.42), which can be easily verified through entering it in a browser, in the respecitve launch file.
+### navigation
+includes `map_server`

 ### Geometry2
 [Geometry2](http://wiki.ros.org/geometry2) is a metapackage to bring in the default packages second generation Transform Library in ROS.
 Make sure you get the version for kinetic when building (Switch branches!).